AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

    <img src="../images/trainTestResultsPerWagon.png" width="60%">
 </div>

-* <a name="traintestgraphs"></a>In the _Test Graphs_ tab, the user can plot the available metrics for the specific _Train run_.
+* <a name="traintestgraphs"></a>In the _Graphs_ tab, you can plot the available metrics for the specific _Train run_.
 By hovering over the graph, the corresponding values are displayed in a dynamic window, stating the value for each participating wagon.

   <div align="center">
     <img src="../images/trainTestGraphs.png" width="60%">